 - When life gives you lemons…

-Thank you, AussieExpat, for “keeping it real” and not letting me reneg on my promise to compile this list of over-used words and phrases in writing!
+Thank you, AussieExpat (one of my readers), for “keeping it real” and not letting me forget my promise to compile this list of over-used words and phrases in writing!
 I appreciate you.

 For more ways to avoid over-used words, read How to Write Good Sentences – 5 Tips for Making Your Words Flow.

-Fellow scribes, if you have any adverbs, adjectives, clichés, or weak phrases to throw into the ring (excuse the cliché), I welcome you with open arms (excuse the cliché).
+Fellow scribes, if you have any over-used words in writing, adverbs, adjectives, clichés, or weak phrases to throw into the ring (excuse the cliché), I welcome you with open arms (excuse the cliché).